danmed/PStatus/README.md

 * Run in backgroud to build stats of uptime
 * Reset uptime data
 * Email alerts with threshold
+* Option to display Smart Devices or not
+* Configurable settings via gui

 # Screenshot